Last updated: May 5, 2026

 Editorial note: This guide is written for older adults, family caregivers, and adult children helping a Minnesota senior stay safely at home.

-Corrections: If you find a broken link, deadline change, or program update, please let GrantsForSeniors.org know so this page can be corrected fast.
+Corrections: If you find a broken link, deadline change, or program update, email info@grantsforseniors.org.

 Disclaimer: This article is general information, not legal, tax, medical, or personalized eligibility advice.
 Always confirm current rules with the county, tribal nation, health plan, provider agency, FMS company, or a qualified professional before acting.